‘Yellow Vest’ Protests In Paris

 Since 17th November, there has been unrest as anti-government protestors have taken to the streets of France’s capital demonstrating against high costs of living and spike in the diesel prices.
-The demonstrations also attacked Macron’s presidency and shed light on the mass public’s belief that his regime only favored the rich and was trying to modernize the French economy at a rate that was far from realistic.
+The demonstrations in Paris also attacked Macron’s presidency and shed light on the mass public’s belief that his regime only favored the rich and was trying to modernize the French economy at a rate that was far from realistic.

-The Yellow-vested Protestors
+The Yellow-vested Protestors in Paris

 The movement began with a few lower-middle-class workers protesting the new eco-tax and has now expanded with even students taking part and calling for changes to the French high school examinations and university entrance procedures.

 Most of the “yellow vest” demonstrators in Paris appeared to be working-class white men from elsewhere in France, angry at economic inequalities and stagnation.
 While most the havoc and destruction was seen in the capital city, police and protesters also clashed in other French cities, notably Marseille, Toulouse and Bordeaux, and in neighboring Belgium.